 1. What conditions can vision therapy treat?

-2. How long does a vision therapy program last?
+2. How long does a the treatment last?

 Typically, programs last 6-9 months, but this varies by individual needs.

-Coverage depends on the insurer, but many plans don’t include vision therapy.
+Coverage depends on the insurer, but many plans don’t include it.